-- 1. The Financial Aid Staff will verify that the student has a complete FAFSA on file.
+- The Financial Aid Staff will verify that the student has a complete FAFSA on file.
 If the student does not qualify to receive the Federal Pell grant, the student will need to be deemed "ineligible" for any type of assistance before they can apply for a tuition waiver. - 2.
 If a student qualifies for financial assistance, the aid will be awarded in the following order: - a.
 Program dollars (Programs paying tuition costs for their students) - b.
 Title IV funding - c.
 Other Grant Aid

 - d.
 Internal/External Scholarships - e.
+Tuition Waivers-

-Tuition Waivers- - 3.
-Textbook Usage and Registration fees will not be waived. - \Decisions for granting waivers will be determined by the Tuition Committee and will be made based on each individual's inability to pay. - \Forms for Tuition waivers can be found online at www.tm.edu.
+3. Textbook Usage and Registration fees will not be waived.

+\Decisions for granting waivers will be determined by the Tuition Committee and will be made based on each individual's inability to pay.

+\Forms for Tuition waivers can be found online at www.tm.edu.
 Tuition waivers that are available for students are the Employee Tuition Waiver, Elderly Tuition Waiver, and the Financial Hardship Tuition Waiver.
 Each waiver has different requirements.
-Students that receive the Financial Hardship Waiver will still be required to pay their student fees. - \ Note: If a student does not apply for any financial aid, they will not qualify for the Financial Tuition Waiver.
+Students that receive the Financial Hardship Waiver will still be required to pay their student fees.

+\ Note: If a student does not apply for any financial aid, they will not qualify for the Financial Tuition Waiver.

-Financial Aid Satisfactory Academic Progress and Duration of Eligibility Review academic progress toward a degree, diploma, or certificate.
+Financial Aid Satisfactory Academic Progress and Duration of Eligibility Review

+Turtle Mountain Community College, in compliance with federal regulations, established these policies and procedures to ensure that students who receive federal financial aid are making satisfactory academic progress toward a degree, diploma, or certificate.
 This policy applies to all periods of enrollment whether the student received federal aid during those periods or not.
 Students who fail to meet these standards of satisfactory academic progress will not be eligible to receive federal financial assistance until eligibility has been re-established.